lochnesh/exercises/01-say-hello/README.md

-#say-hello
+#01-say-hello

-Write a program that takes a name as input and prints "Hello, $name, nice to meet you!"
+A program that takes a name as input and prints "Hello, $name, nice to meet you!"